 - Buy reduced or lower-sodium condiments.
 Soy sauce, bottled salad dressings, dips, ketchup, capers, mustard, pickles, olives, and relish contain a lot of sodium.

-- Choose steamed, baked, grilled, poached or roasted foods.
+- Choose steamed, baked, grilled, poached, or roasted foods.
 They contain less sodium.
-Eat fewer foods that are pickled, soaked in brine, barbecued, cured, smoked, come with au jus or soy sauce, miso or teriyaki sauce.
+Eat fewer pickled foods, soaked in brine, barbecued, cured, smoked, come with au jus or soy sauce, miso or teriyaki sauce.
 These foods are high in sodium.

 Another important way to reduce your risk of heart disease is to be active.
 Daily, moderate physical activity lowers blood pressure, helps your body control stress and weight, and reduces your risk of heart disease.

 The American Heart Association recommends at least 150 minutes per week of moderate exercise or 75 minutes per week of vigorous exercise.
 Moderate activities include brisk walking, jogging, cycling, and dancing.
 Vigorous exercise is running at a brisk speed, shoveling, playing sports such as basketball, tennis, or soccer.